Planning Timeline

 - Stay focused on the quality of your school work.

-- Begin to investigate colleges and careers.
-Take advantage of the You Science Career Profile and Aptitude section in Scoir.
+Begin to investigate colleges and careers.
+Take advantage of the career and personality tests in Scoir.

 - Make plans to visit colleges during breaks and on weekends.
 Discover what type of college suits you best.